wechicken456/Codenames-AI/README.md

 Entrants must ensure that both the submitted Codemaster and Guesser agent can run concurrently on the above hardware (i.e., available VRAM must be shared by both Codemaster and Guesser at the same time).

 Submitted agents may utilise external services (such as the openAI API utilised by the provided GPT agent) but entrants will need to ensure that any necessary keys and funds required for these services are provided for.

+## Key Dates

+Please take note of the following deadlines:

+**Registration Deadline: 31 July 2025
+* Date to register your interest in the competition **Submission for Testing Deadline:** 4 August 2025
+* Date to submit your files for testing purposes, the competition organisers will check that the code can be run successfully and provide feedback if not.
+* Entrants are not required to submit their files by this date, but will not receive any testing feedback if they do not.
+**Final Submission Deadline:** 11 August 2025
+* Date to submit final code / files for the competition.
+**Result Presentation:** 26-29 August 2025
+* Results will then be generated using submitted entries over the following two weeks before the CoG 2025 conference.

+**Further installation requirements are found below.**

 ## Running the game from terminal instructions